 Recommendation directed at ccNSO and ICANN.
 Ensure that implementation is coordinated between ICANN and ccNSO, and members of the ccPDP4 WG could be consulted when needed.
+Suggestion was supported first reading 14 September and second reading 28 September 2021.

 G. Permanent IDN ccTLD Advisory Panel